 If a co-worker or supervisor makes comments about clothing or appearance, is that sexual harassment?

 This often depends.
-If a supervisor tells you to dress more professionally, without making gendered demands, this is not sexual harassment.
+If a supervisor tells you to dress more professionally, without making gendered demands, this is not harassment.
 However, if the comments about clothing and appearance are sexual in nature, including the suggestion of more revealing clothing items, that is likely harassment.

 Can a customer be found guilty of sexual harassment?

-Are independent contractors covered by sexual harassment protections?
+Are independent contractors protected from sexual harassment?

 New York Sexual Harassment Attorneys: Brown Kwon & Lam

-Sexual harassment claims can be complicated and emotionally stressful for all parties involved.
+Harassment claims can be complicated and emotionally stressful for all parties involved.
 But that doesn’t mean you should just allow the behavior to continue.
 The New York sexual harassment attorneys of Brown Kwon & Lam will fight for you.
 Contact us today.